crcn/cupboard/README.md

 For each project you want to use in cupboard, simply call this command in your project directory:

 	cbd init

+You can also provide a path:

+	cbd init /path/to/project

 That'll setup a basic GIT configuration.
 There are however a few additional options.
 If you want to add NPM and GIT, just swap in the template like so: